dvreeze/ocp-java-17-learning/doc/checklist.md

 # Checklist

+When confronted with a *code snippet*, we typically need to check:
+1. whether it *compiles*
+2. if so, whether it *runs successfully* (without throwing an exception, without running forever, etc.)

+That's the main topic of this checklist.

 ### Quickly checking whether a code snippet compiles successfully

 Does a code snippet *compile successfully*?
 It might help to quickly follow these steps: